TCA166/gitWebhook/README.md

 # githubWebhook

-A Flask blueprint for receiving GitHub or GitLab webhooks and acting upon them.
+A Python library providing [Flask blueprints](https://flask.palletsprojects.com/en/3.0.x/blueprints/) for receiving GitHub or GitLab webhooks and acting upon them.
-By default the blueprint performs a git pull and optionally ```unittest.testSuite``` tests upon receiving a valid webhook request.
-The idea behind this is to allow for automatic testing or deployment without using GitHub Actions.
+The library provides webhooks allowing for automatic deployment, testing and integrations.
-However due to the open ended nature of the blueprint this behavior can be easily customized.
+However due to the open ended nature of the blueprint this behavior can be easily customized thanks to the very open ended class dependency tree.

 ## Setup